benjamin-asr/benjamin-asr.github.io/docs/Download-Linux.md

 	</h2>
 </div>

-Access the Windows 1-Click setup file.
+Access the Linux setup file.
 Unleash the power of voice control and check out our latest model with lowest latency and highest amount of accuracy.
 Currently we accept applications.

 <div>
 	<h3 class="contact-h3"></h3>